 - English Language Arts instructional methods courses with teacher experts

-- 34-weeks of field-based, public-school practicum with outstanding science faculty and mentor teachers
+- 34-weeks of field-based, public-school practicum with outstanding language arts faculty and mentor teachers

 - In-program support for completing requirements for adding additional endorsements (of your choice) to your license